Akshat2Jain/Equilix/README.md

 - Conversion of equality (`==`) and inequality (`!=`) operators to strict equality (`===`) and strict inequality (`!==`).
 - Real-time feedback with an on-save popup notification indicating the successful conversion.

+## Eliminates Manual ESLint Setup:

+- With Equilix, there's no need to manually run ESLint with the --fix flag modify   package.json scripts.
+Equilix seamlessly integrates into Visual Studio Code and automatically applies the necessary code transformations on save.
+This eliminates the extra steps of running ESLint separately and simplifies the development workflow.
+By using Equilix, you can avoid the hassle of configuring and running ESLint with --fix, setting up scripts in package.json, and ensuring consistent execution across different environments.
+Equilix provides a more straightforward and streamlined approach to code transformations, making the process quicker and more convenient.

 ## 📋 Requirements